the Delta Regional Monitoring Program

 Without a collaborative science process, the individual agency science burden increases.
 The Delta will always be a highly managed and politicized receiving water and water resource.
 Direct participation by local agencies and permittees in the science process will better balance the discussion of Delta protection and reasonable and efficient use of public funds.

 Participation does not have to be a significant additional time effort for small agencies and entities with limited staff or technical expertise.
-The Delta RMP Board of Directors includes seats that are required to represent multiple agencies and entities rather than just their own.
+The DRMP Board of Directors includes seats that are required to represent multiple agencies and entities rather than just their own.
 Many smaller agencies and entities then may participate in quarterly or semi-annual update meetings held by their Board of Director representatives.